Rhipsalis - Mistletoe cactus : planting and care for this trailing indoor cactus

 Where to Place Your Potted Rhipsalis Indoors?

 The Rhipsalis thrives in bright, indirect light.
-The ideal spot is near an east or north-facing window, where it can enjoy gentle morning sunlight while being protected from the harsh afternoon rays.
-It tolerates moderate light, but its growth will be slower.
+The ideal spot is near an east or north-facing window, where it can enjoy the gentle morning sun while being protected from the harsh afternoon light.
+It can tolerate medium light, but its growth will be slower.

-Indoors, it fits perfectly in naturally bright rooms such as a living room, kitchen, office, or well-lit bathroom, where it will enjoy good conditions without being overexposed to direct sunlight.
-Avoid placing it in overly dark or dry areas (like directly above a radiator), as well as in cold draughts.
+In a home setting, it fits perfectly in naturally bright rooms such as a living room, kitchen, office, or well-lit bathroom, where it will enjoy good conditions without being overexposed to direct sunlight.
+Avoid placing it in overly dark or dry rooms (like directly above a radiator), as well as cold drafts.

-The Rhipsalis appreciates stability: soft light, moderate warmth, and minimal sudden environmental changes.
-This tropical plant requires warmth and cannot tolerate temperatures below 7°C. Frost is fatal, which is why indoor cultivation is essential in our climate.
-However, a short period of cooler temperatures (around 12°C) in a bright room can encourage more abundant flowering in spring.
+The Rhipsalis prefers stability: gentle light, moderate warmth, and minimal sudden environmental changes.
+This tropical plant requires warmth and cannot tolerate temperatures below 7°C. Frost is fatal, which is why indoor cultivation is essential in our latitudes.
+However, a short period of coolness in a bright room, around 12°C, can stimulate more abundant flowering in spring.
 For the rest of the year, it prefers a stable environment with temperatures above 20°C.

 The ideal ambient humidity ranges between 40% and 70%, depending on the species.
 The Rhipsalis is well-suited to most indoor environments.
-Misting is unnecessary and even discouraged: it can promote fungal diseases if air circulation is poor.
-Instead, aim for natural ambient humidity and ensure regular ventilation.
+Misting is unnecessary and even discouraged: it can encourage fungal diseases if air circulation is poor.
+It’s better to rely on natural ambient humidity and ensure regular room ventilation.

 rhipsalis placement mistletoe cactus